allenliu123/DocumentTransmission/README.md

 `node app.js`

-> it run this website on port 8081
+> it will run this website on port 8081

 ## todo